Floorp-Projects/Floorp/remote/doc/Usage.md

   * and the __target__, which is the web document being debugging.

-The remote agent currently only ships with builds of [Firefox Nightly] and is __not enabled by default__.
-To enable it, you must flip the [`remote.enabled` preference] to true.
+The remote agent ships in [Firefox Nightly] only.

 To check if your Firefox binary has the remote agent enabled, you can look in its help message for this: